Southern Italy

 Naples

-Sitting 23 kilometres southeast of Naples is the ancient Roman city of Pompeii, destroyed, along with nearby Greco-Roman communities Herculaneum and Torre Annunziata, by the violent eruption of Mount Vesuvius in 79 AD.
-The eruption was described in vivid detail by Pliny the Younger in his two letters to Roman historian Tacitus.
+Located 23 kilometres southeast of Naples lies the historic Roman city of Pompeii, famously obliterated, alongside neighbouring Greco-Roman towns Herculaneum and Torre Annunziata, during the catastrophic eruption of Mount Vesuvius in 79 AD.
+This catastrophic event was immortalized in the meticulous and vivid accounts penned by Pliny the Younger in his letters to the renowned Roman historian Tacitus.

 …tall broad flames blazed from several places on Vesuvius and glared out through the darkness of the night.
 My uncle soothed the fears of his companions by saying that they were nothing more than fires left by the terrified peasants, or empty abandoned houses that were blazing.
 He went to bed and apparently fell asleep, for his loud, heavy breathing was heard by those passing his door.
 But, eventually, the courtyard outside began to fill with so much ash and pumice that, if he had stayed in his room, he would never have been able to get out.
 He was awakened and joined Pomponianus and his servants who had sat up all night.
 They wondered whether to stay indoors or go out into the open, because the buildings were now swaying back and forth and shaking with more violent tremors.
 (Source)